dynamic-and-active-systems-lab/uavrt_source/README.md

 Note: The installation version listed on the MAVSDK site is out-of-date!

-Use the following instructions for installing MAVSDK.
+Use the following instructions for installing the version of MAVSDK that was used during development.

 ```
 cd ~